dgraham/Ka-Block/README.md

 served by a blocked domain, it's rejected and the browser doesn't download it at all.

+## Installation

+Ka-Block! can be installed from the [Safari Extensions Gallery][gallery].

+Alternatively, you can download the [latest Ka-Block.safariextz][latest] file and double-click to install.

 ## Updating the domain list

 If there's a pesky ad-serving domain that's getting through the filter, open